 3G subscriber and mobile ARPU forecasts to 2015;

 Broadband market forecasts for selective years to 2020.

-BuddeComm’s quarterly publication, Italy - Telecoms, IP Networks, Digital Media and Forecasts, provides a comprehensive overview of the trends and developments in the telecommunications and digital media markets in one of southern Europe’s largest countries.
-The report includes the regulator’s market data to the end of 2011, telcos’ financial and operating data to March 2012, and market developments into mid-2012.
+BuddeComm’s annual publication, Italy - Telecoms, IP Networks, Digital Media and Forecasts, provides a comprehensive overview of the trends and developments in the telecommunications and digital media sectors of one of Europe’s largest markets.
+The report includes the regulator’s 2012 market data, telcos’ operating and financial data to Q1 2013 and market developments to mid-2013.

 Telecom market overview